 Instead, the reality is that most users will need to see multiple ads from the same company before they’re willing to convert.
 There’s even a “rule of 7” in marketing that states that customers may need to see messaging from your brand 7 times before they’re willing to convert.
 While 7 times may not always be necessary, the principle here is correct: Most users aren’t going to purchase the first time they see one of your ads.

 This myth can be a particularly dangerous one, because it causes many advertisers to abandon campaigns that are successful at generating the brand awareness or interest that’s needed to eventually drive conversions.
 For best success, you’ll typically want to create ad funnels utilizing retargeting to nurture users towards a conversion and show them increasingly relevant ads.
+Also, you want to make sure you're writing good copy for your Facebook posts.

 It’s more complicated than setting up a single ad, but it’s so much more effective, so this isn’t a myth that you want to believe.